Grace Kanzawa-Lee, Ph.D., BSN, RN

 Teaching

-Dr. Kanzawa-Lee has taught undergraduate nursing lab, medical surgical clinical, and didacticcourses at the UMSN and the graduate nursing course Scientific and Analytic Approaches for Advanced Practice.
-She has given two invited presentations for clinicians at the Infusion Nurses Society and UM Palliative Care conferences.
-Additionally, she formally mentored two registered nurses in developing and writing manuscripts on their individual quality improvement projects and three Rackham graduate students in writing their dissertation theses.
+Dr. Kanzawa-Lee has taught undergraduate nursing lab, medical surgical clinical, and didactic courses at the UMSN and the graduate nursing course Scientific and Analytic Approaches for Advanced Practice.
+She has given invited presentations for clinicians at the Infusion Nurses Society, Oncology Nursing Society, and UM Palliative Care conferences.
+Additionally, she mentored registered nurses in developing manuscripts on their quality improvement projects, graduate students in developing their dissertation theses and lesson plans, and undergraduate and high school students for their Honors/Scholarly projects.

 Dr. Kanzawa-Lee strongly believes in the necessity of utilizing multiple teaching methods to help students understand and link concepts, learn to seek additional information, answer the “why” questions, and make informed scientific decisions.
 She is dedicated to creating an inclusive and engaging learning environment, by encouraging student personal investment, creativity, and collaboration.